cassiel/clj-imagemagick/README.md

 # clj-imagemagick

 Some Clojure to manipulate images with [ImageMagick](http://www.imagemagick.org), called via [Conch](https://github.com/Raynes/conch).
-Some of this code probably duplicates functionality in the more esoteric command line options, but I wanted to provide clear interfaces, and I prefer working with a Clojure REPL than the `bash` command line.
+Some of this code probably duplicates functionality in the more esoteric command line options, but I wanted to provide clear interfaces, and I prefer working with a Clojure REPL rather than the `bash` command line.

 ## Usage